Trying to find the best laundry detergent sheets is tough.

 Tru Earth is an established laundry soap sheet manufacturer that ticks a lot of boxes.
 Their 32 load, zero-waste sheets are safe for sensitive skin, work in high-efficiency machines on most common fabrics, and are cruelty-free.

 While they’re nearly twice the price of Earth Breeze and their charity efforts are limited, they do provide a reliable product.

 If you’d like to know more about Tru Earth, you can find more information on their website.

 3. Sheets Laundry Club – 6.90/10

 Sheets Laundry Club lands at #3 on this list by providing good value for money, despite the fact that they don’t back up their claims of caring about the environment with any specific actions.

 Sheets Laundry Club makes a reputable product at a good price.

-Their laundry detergent sheets work in all machines, are hypo-allergenic, and no animals were harmed in their production.
+Their laundry detergent sheets work in all machines, are hypo-allergenic, they sailed through our tests on whites, and no animals were harmed in their production.
 They’re the third-cheapest laundry sheets on the market (at $0.40 per load for one-off purchases and $0.28 per load for subscribers) and offer free shipping on all orders.